pointerliu/watchdog/README.md

 # Subscription Service Workspace

-This workspace contains two crates that work together to provide a subscription service:
+This workspace contains three crates that work together to provide a subscription service:

-- `subscription-framework-lib`: A library crate that provides the core functionality for managing subscriptions
+- `watchdog`: A library crate that provides the core functionality for managing subscriptions
-- `subscription-server-bin`: A binary crate that provides a server implementation using the framework
+- `watchdog-server`: A library crate that provides a server implementation using the watchdog framework
+- `watchdog-arxiv`: A binary crate that provides an example implementation using the watchdog crates

 ## Structure